DoubleML/doubleml-docs/doc/workflow/workflow.rst

 Because we have a binary treatment variable, we can use a classification learner for the corresponding nuisance part.
 We use a regression learner for the continuous outcome variable net financial assets.

+Hyperparameter tuning of the machine learning models can be performed in Step 5. before estimation.

 .. tab-set::

     .. tab-item:: Python